Updated September 11, 2024 --

 Event & Course Info

-The Course: The Leadville Trail 100 Run is not for the faint of heart; it’s a brutal out-and-back ultramarathon that pushes runners to their limits and beyond.
-The race kicks off at 4am on Saturday, and while the course starts and finishes in Leadville, the real battle lies in the unforgiving terrain that stretches between those points.
+The Course: The Leadville Trail 100 Run is not for the faint of heart; it's a brutal out-and-back ultramarathon that pushes runners to their limits and beyond.
+The race kicks off at 4 am on Saturday, and while the course starts and finishes in Leadville, the real battle lies in the unforgiving terrain that stretches between those points.
 Starting at 10,200 feet, ascending to 12,600 feet, and tracing back through the stunning landscape of the Rockies, the Leadville Trail 100 Run presents a true elevation rollercoaster.
-The terrain varies from forest trails to mountain roads, offering a constantly changing backdrop that tests not only physical endurance but mental resilience.
-The route is characterized by steep climbs like Powerline, high-altitude passes such as Sugarloaf, and technical sections on the Colorado Trail.
+The terrain varies from forest trails to mountain roads, offering a constantly changing backdrop that tests physical endurance and mental resilience.
+Steep climbs like Powerline, high-altitude passes such as Sugarloaf, and technical sections on the Colorado Trail characterize the route.
 These challenges culminate in a total elevation gain of over 18,000 feet, with the crux of the course being Hope Pass, which stands at 12,600 feet above sea level.

-The course boasts a total of 12 aid stations, each serving as a crucial pit stop where runners can refuel, rehydrate, and recharge their determination.
-Among these, 10 are fully stocked with an array of supplies, including nutrition, hydration, medical assistance, and the camaraderie of volunteers and fellow runners.
-For those who need a quick boost, there are also two hydration-only stations offering a refreshing mix of Coke and water.
+The course boasts 12 aid stations, each serving as a crucial pit stop where runners can refuel, rehydrate, and recharge their determination.
+Ten of these are fully stocked with an array of supplies, including nutrition, hydration, medical assistance, and the camaraderie of volunteers and fellow runners.
+For those who need a quick boost, two hydration-only stations offer a refreshing mix of Coke and water.

-Leadville Trail 100 Run participants must be prepared to face the unpredictable nature of Colorado’s high country weather.
-The month of August in Leadville showcases a range of temperatures, with daytime highs reaching the upper 70s and nighttime lows plummeting to the upper 20s.
-The region’s weather can switch from sunny mornings to sudden afternoon showers, and runners might even find themselves racing through rain, hail, and snow.
+Leadville Trail 100 Run participants must be prepared to face the unpredictable nature of Colorado's high-country weather.
+August in Leadville showcases a range of temperatures, with daytime highs reaching the upper 70s and nighttime lows plummeting to the upper 20s.
+The region's weather can switch from sunny mornings to sudden afternoon showers, and runners might even find themselves racing through rain, hail, and snow.
 Above all, lightning is a serious concern, especially when ascending to higher altitudes.
-Hypothermia poses a significant risk due to the combination of dropping temperatures, wind, and precipitation.
+Hypothermia poses a significant risk due to dropping temperatures, wind, and precipitation.
 Runners are cautioned to never attempt the journey to Hope Pass without proper warm and protective clothing, considering that the summit looms at an astonishing 12,000 feet.

-For those who manage to conquer the course in under 25 hours, a coveted “BIG” buckle awaits, an emblem of their achievement and a badge of honor earned through sheer willpower.
-Similarly, runners who complete the race in under 30 hours earn a “small” buckle, a testament to their dedication and grit.
-The awards celebrations begin at 12pm on Sunday.
+For those who conquer the course in under 25 hours, a coveted "BIG" buckle awaits, an emblem of their achievement and a badge of honor earned through sheer willpower.
+Similarly, runners who complete the race in under 30 hours earn a "small" buckle, a testament to their dedication and grit.
+The awards celebrations begin at 12 p.m. on Sunday.

-Participation in the Leadville Trail 100 Run is not simply a matter of registering; it’s about earning your spot on the starting line.
+Participation in the Leadville Trail 100 Run is not simply a registration matter; it's about earning your spot on the starting line.
 There are several paths to securing entry into this iconic event:

 1. Lottery: winning a spot in the lottery process